hsf-training/hsf-training-cicd/setup.md

 ## Repo Permissions

-Following the [setup for the payload](https://awesome-workshop.github.io/awesome-htautau-analysis/setup.html) to download a tarballof the files needed, you'll want to [create new projects](https://gitlab.cern.ch/projects/new) on your personal gitlab account called `awesome-htautau-analysis` and `awesome-htautau-statistics`.
+Following the [setup for the payload](https://hsf-training.github.io/hsf-training-cms-analysis-webpage/setup.html) to download a tarballof the files needed, you'll want to [create new projects](https://gitlab.cern.ch/projects/new) on your personal gitlab account called `virtual-pipelines-eventselection`.
 Please make sure to set the visibility level to **Public**.

 > ### Visibility Level
 >